 The Oneonta Gorge Trail will take you behind Ponytail Fall and then loop around Oneonta Gorge.
 This trail is about five miles long and gains 1,600 feet.
 This is a great day trip from Portland to take when you want to be outdoors.

 Travel Time: 50 minutes

-There are many diverse and exciting activities in the Willamette Valley, making it one of the most popular day trips from Portland.
+There are many diverse and exciting activities in the Willamette Valley, making it one of the most popular weekend trips from Portland.
 The rolling vineyard hills, indigenous flowers and trees, and waterfalls hidden in the thicket will take your breath away.

 8. Silver Falls State Park